rbjoergensen/python-package-example/Readme.md

 test.hello()
 ```
-If the package feed was in a private organization we would need to add a personal access token after the `https://` to make it `https://<token>@pkgs.dev...`.
+If the package feed was in a private organization we would need to add a personal access token after the `https://` to make it `https://<token>@pkgs.dev...` which is authenticated.